ClusterLabs/PAF/Quick_Start-CentOS-7.md

 ## Node fencing

-One of the most important resource in your cluster is the one able to fence a node.
+The most important resource in your cluster is the one able to fence a node.
 Please, stop reading this quick start and read our fencing documentation page before building your cluster.
-Take a deep breath, and open `docs/FENCING.md` in the source code of PAF or read online:
+Take a deep breath, and read:
 [http://clusterlabs.github.com/PAF/fencing.html]({{ site.baseurl }}/fencing.html).

 > **WARNING**: I really mean it.
 You need fencing.
 PAF is expecting fencing to